goxr3plus/java-google-translator/README.md

 ## How to download and play with it

-1) Well this is a Maven Project , so you can download or clone the repository and open it with your favourite IDE ( Eclipse , Netbeans , IntelliJ ) and run a Maven Clean Package .
+1) Well this is a Maven Project , so you can download or clone the repository and open it with your favourite IDE ( **Eclipse , Netbeans , IntelliJ** ) and run a ``` Maven Clean Package ``` .

 Though if you decide to use Eclipse everything is ready  you just have to go Import -> Existing Projects into WorkSpace ( if you have downloaded the repository ) .
 Actually you can directly clone it from your favourite IDE .

-2) The libraries we are using are `java-google-speech-api` which has the following two depencitis
+2) The libraries we are using are `java-google-speech-api` which has the following two dependencies :

 ```
 <dependencies>
 	<!-- <dependency> <groupId>com.github.lkuza2</groupId> <artifactId>java-speech-api</artifactId>